uclahs-cds/pipeline-call-sSNV/README.md

 | exome       | string | Adds the '--exome' option when running manta and strelka2 | Config File |
 | call_region | string | Adds '--callRegions' option when running manta and strelka2 | Config File |
 * Manta and Strelka2 call the entire genome by default, however variant calling may be restricted to an arbitrary subset of the genome by providing a region file in BED format with the `--callRegions` configuration option.
 See the `--callRegions` documentations here: [Strelka2](https://github.com/Illumina/strelka/blob/v2.9.x/docs/userGuide/README.md#call-regions), [Manta](https://github.com/Illumina/manta/blob/master/docs/userGuide/README.md#call-regions). `--callRegions` is optional for Strelka2, but can be used to specify canonical regions to save the running time.
 An example of call region's bed.gz can be found and used here: `/hot/ref/tool-specific-input/Strelka2/GRCh38/strelka2_call_region.bed.gz`.
-As noted in Strelka's [User Guide](https://github.com/Illumina/strelka/blob/v2.9.x/docs/userGuide/README.md#call-regions):
-> even when `--callRegions` is specified, the `--exome` flag is still required for exome or targeted data to get appropriate depth filtration behavior for non-WGS cases.

 * The BED file's index file `bed.gz.tbi` needs to be stored in the same folder.
+* In particular, as noted in Strelka's [User Guide](https://github.com/Illumina/strelka/blob/v2.9.x/docs/userGuide/README.md#call-regions):
+> Even when `--callRegions` is specified, the `--exome` flag is still required for exome or targeted data to get appropriate depth filtration behavior for non-WGS cases.

 ## Mutect2 Specific Configuration